iemad00/Trie/README.md

 Every node of a trie consists of multiple branches.
 Each branch represents a possible character of keys.
 We need to mark the last node of every key as leaf node.
 A trie node field value will be used to distinguish the node as leaf node.

-As an example, a words Dictionary text file is attached, you can replace it with any dictionary you like :)
+As an example, a words dictionary text file is attached, you can replace it with any dictionary you like :)